THIS WEEK at HILTON POND

 Adult June Beetles mate in summer--perhaps the kamikazes hitting our metallic blue van thought it resembled some huge potential mate!--after which the females lay their eggs in rich soil.
 A June Beetle grub tunnels about in the earth for two years, sucking sap from succulent plant roots.
 It then forms a pupa in a chamber near the surface and finally emerges as an adult the second spring after it hatched from the egg.

 By the way, we've learned that many people confuse our native June Beetles with an even more pestiferous insect, the invasive Japanese Beetle.
-Both species are metallic green in color, but the Japanese Beetle (left) is half the June Beetle's size and has a distinctive white "skirt" on the outer edges of its abdomen.
+Both species are metallic green in color, but the non-native Japanese Beetle (left) is half the June Beetle's size and has a distinctive white "skirt" on the outer edges of its abdomen.

 When we took a close look at the Best-1 hummingbird feeder at Hilton Pond Center, one of the June Beetles departed immediately, while the other two were intent on getting whatever sugar water they could.
 We grabbed one for photographic purposes and left the last one to finish its meal.
 After all, it wasn't stealing that much sugar water, and there were plenty of other feeders for hummers to visit.
 Now if we could just get those June Beetle splat marks off the outside of our blue van . . . .